Senneschal/DataStory/index.md

 ##### Measures

-Which diseases have the most significant negative impact on society's quality of life? <br> How does differ between countries and over time? <br>
+Which diseases have the most significant negative impact on society's quality of life? <br> How does differ between countries and how does it change over time? <br>
 The most severe effect of a disease is when it causes death, after all, you can't have any "quality of life" anymore if your life has come to an end. <br>

 {% include Amount_of_recorded_deaths.html %}

-We find that cardiovascular disease and cancer are globaly by far the most common causes of death, thus are these two disease will be in our main interest.
-However, the causes of death strongly vary between different countries. <br>
+We find that cardiovascular disease and cancer are globaly by far the most common causes of death, however, the causes of death strongly vary between different countries. <br>
-Now let's visualize how the mortality of individual diseases compare between countries on a world map.
+The following map visualizes the mortality of different diseases for each country.
+The disease can conviently be chosen by using the drop down menu.

 {% include 1.1.2.html %}

-For cardiovascular disease, in general, we see that it is becoming more prevelent in developing countries while its prevelence is decreasing in developed countries.
+When looking at cardiovascular disease, we see that it has become increasingly prevelent in developing countries while its prevelence is decreasing in developed countries.
 Note that Syria is a clear outlier in the Middle East, this may very well be a result of war.

 The Global Burden of Diseases dataset also contains a number of other interesting measures to see the impact of diseases on people's quality of life.